-- 3.5.1 In accordance with the Prevent Duty Guidance for England and Wales (2021) and Channel duty guidance: protecting vulnerable people from being drawn into terrorism (2021) the DSL has, in addition, the following responsibilities: - a. acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - b. co-ordinating Prevent duty procedures in the School; - c. liaising with local prevent co-ordinators, the police, and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and / or the police where indicated;
+- 3.5.1 In accordance with the Prevent Duty Guidance for England and Wales (2023) and Channel duty guidance: protecting people susceptible to radicalisation (2023) the DSL has, in addition, the following responsibilities: - a. acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - b. co-ordinating Prevent duty procedures in the School; - c. liaising with local prevent co-ordinators, the police, and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and / or the police where indicated;